Nasdanika/codegen/README.md

 - Create a model of variation points with the model root extending ``Wizard``, pages extending ``WizardPage``, and page content classes extending ``WizardPageContent``.
 - Generate model, edit, and editor code.
 - Use the generated editor to create the initial wizard model.
 - Using the template, create a generation model which uses data from the wizard model.
+For example, files from the template project can be copied to the generator project and converted to [FreeMarker](http://freemarker.org/) templates (see an example below).
 - Create and register generation wizard as shown in following sub-sections.
 - Build, deploy, provide P2 repository URL to your users.